ashittis/korah/README.md

-Here's a rewritten and **personalized `README.md`** for your project **Korah**, replacing the previous credits and making it your own, while maintaining clarity and professionalism:

----

 # **Korah — Sentiment Analysis App**

 Korah is a full-stack, containerized web application that performs real-time sentiment analysis on user-input text.
 It uses state-of-the-art Natural Language Processing (NLP) models to determine whether the input is **positive**, **negative**, or **neutral**.